Code-Institute-Submissions/neeku-MS1Project-Portfolio_MarResub/README.md

 * git push - This command is used to push all commited changes to the GitHub repository.

 ### Using Github Pages
-1. Navigate to the GitHub [Repository:](https://neeku.github.io/MS1Project-Portfolio)
+1. Go to the GitHub [Repository](https://neeku.github.io/MS1Project-Portfolio):
 1. Click the 'Settings' Tab.
 1. Scroll Down to the Git Hub Pages Heading.
 1. Select 'Master Branch' as the source.